Laurenb1208/2023-citi-bike-weather-analysis/README.md

 # Weather vs. Citi Bike Usage in NYC (2023)

 ## Introduction
 This project explores the relationship between weather conditions and Citi Bike usage in New York City.
-It aims to analyze how factors such as rain, temperature, and wind impact daily usage.
+It aims to analyze how factors such as rain, temperature, and wind impact daily ride usage.

 ## File Structure
 **Data:**